Night Shift: The Deluxe Special Edition

 • deluxe oversized design (7 inches X 10 inches) featuring two color interior printing

-• printed on a heavy interior specialty paper stock that is much thicker than the paper in a normal trade edition
+• printed on a special order interior paper stock that is much nicer than the paper in a normal trade edition

 • custom-made slipcase for the Gift Edition, custom-made traycase for the Numbered Artist Edition, and custom-made three piece traycase for the Deluxe Lettered Artist Edition